 But there certainly are a few things you could do to turn the whole situation around.

 Here are a few tricks that might make your potential customers change their minds and give you a yes instead of a no.

 Year after year, personalization is becoming more and more relevant, so don’t sleep on it!
 To get a yes instead of a no, you need to make your customers feel unique.

-Remember that no two customers have the same needs or goals, so tailor your offer following their liking.
+Remember that no two customers have the exact needs or goals, so tailor your offer following their liking.
 Don’t make assumptions - talk to them and get to know them a bit more.
 Once you figure out what it is that they need, prepare your script.

 #2 - Script Preparation

 Scripts are vital in these situations.
 It would help if you made a few of them so that you’re ready to face all of the possible scenarios.
 Test them, and figure out which ones are the most successful and suitable for the given situation.

 Although it’s unnecessary to stick to your scripts at all times, it’s helpful to have them on hand nonetheless.